 Most snowboard glove insulation is made with synthetic materials.
 Almost all modern synthetic snowboard insulation is equally effective, so the exact type isn’t that important.

 Just be sure that any gloves you choose come with adequate insulation for your needs.
 If you want to add an extra layer of insulation, you could always wear a liner under your gloves as well.

 You want your gloves to be waterproof.
 If you can’t keep your hands and fingers dry, there is no way you’ll be able to keep them warm.

 The amount of snow you encounter when riding, regardless if it’s falling from the ski or piling up beneath your board, means that there is no way to avoid keeping your hands from getting wet other than by having waterproof gloves.

-All of the products on this list are made with waterproof materials that will do a great job in just about any environment.
-Many of the options are made with Gore-Tex, which is an awesome synthetic material used in outdoor clothing thanks to its superior water and wind protection.
+All of the products on this list are made with waterproof materials that do a great job in just about any environment.
+Many of the options are made with Gore-Tex, an awesome synthetic material used in outdoor clothing thanks to its superior water and wind protection.

 The leather gloves listed here are also waterproof, but you may have to treat them with further protection after heavy use to make sure they retain their capabilities.